Aaron Van Camp: Espionage during the Civil War

 In April 1861, shortly after the Civil War began, Van Camp's son Eugene enlisted in a Confederate cavalry unit and became an orderly for General P.G.T.
 Beauregard before the First Battle of Bull Run.
 Aaron and his son Eugene assisted Rose O'Neal Greenhow, who was operating a spy ring in the capital, in smuggling information pertaining to Union troop movements prior to that battle.
 Shortly thereafter, Greenhow's spy ring was broken up by Allan Pinkerton of the newly formed Union Intelligence Service.

 In late December, 1861, the elder Van Camp was imprisoned as a suspected spy in downtown Washington in the Old Capitol Prison.
 Van Camp was released from custody on parole in March 1862 after signing an oath of allegiance to the Union.

 After release, Van Camp most likely linked up with the Confederate Secret Service.
 In January 1864, both Van Camps were reported to have been engaging in spying activities for the Confederates in the Vicksburg, Mississippi, area, according to a confidential letter sent to U. S. Secretary of War Edwin M. Stanton by a Union sympathizer.
 They were alleged to be conducting such espionage under the cover of trading in cotton.
 No arrests were made.

 In April 1864, Van Camp arranged to secure a trading permit for Eugene to open a store at the Union-controlled Fort Pillow in Kentucky.
 In an attack by Confederate cavalry under the command of Nathan Bedford Forrest a few days later, Eugene was badly wounded by a Confederate minie ball and was evacuated by Union forces to Illinois and then to New York for treatment.

 In January 1865, Van Camp sent a letter to President Abraham Lincoln seeking that Eugene be "protected from the draft" which was denied.
 Eugene was permitted to return with Van Camp to their family home in Washington, D.C.

 In April 1865, an anonymous letter was sent to Union General Christopher C. Augur, who was investigating the Lincoln assassination, accusing Van Camp, and his son Eugene of being involved in the President's assassination and the attempt on the life of Secretary of State William Seward.
 There is no evidence that either Van Camp was involved in the conspiracy.

-Postbellum activities
+Postwar activities

 Between 1881 and 1884, Van Camp served as U. S. Commercial Agent at Levuka, Fiji.
 He died in Washington, D.C., on September 15, 1892, and was buried in Glenwood Cemetery (Washington, D.C.).